 Strengths

-Live login and registration endpoints plus a real app bundle expose more software signal than a normal brochure site
+Live login and registration endpoints plus an app bundle expose public software evidence

 App bundle exposes public reporting pages, correspondence modes, hidden staff-only notes, and status labels